ScaDS/CoLIBRi/frontend/README.md

 # CoLIBRi Frontend

-This directory contains the containerized code for the CoLIBRI frontend.
-In order to run properly, this service assumes that all other micro-services are running (Conv-Search, Database, and Preprocessor).
+This directory contains the containerized code for the _CoLIBRi_ frontend.
+In order to operate properly, this service needs all other microservices running (Preprocessor, Conv-Search, and Database).

 ## Project Tools